microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/85.bot-authentication-sni/README.md

       > NOTE: Here the value of MicrosoftAppId is also needed to generate the credentials.

       ![Certificate Reading](Images/KeyVault/CertificateReading.png)

+  5. In the current sample context, log into Azure to obtain the default credentials by executing the following command.
+      ```
+      az login
+      ```

 - Run the bot from a terminal or from Visual Studio: